nMPyC/nmpyc/docs/source/example/reactor.rst

    0 &\leq x_2(k) \quad &\text{for } i=0,\ldots,N \\
    0 &\leq u(k) \leq 20 \quad &\text{for } i=0,\ldots,N-1.

-This can be realized in our Code as follows.
+This can be realized in the code as follows:

 .. code-block:: python